uaarg/pigeon/README.md

 * Created markers are shown in a list on the right and can be edited in the marker detail area below this list
 * Various Export options under the Export menu
-* Start of multi-operator functionality: features can be synced with other pigeon instances over an ivybus
+* Start of multi-operator functionality: features and images can be synced with other pigeon instances over an ivybus

 Future Features:
 ----------------